-Together we will beat cancer.
+Together we will beat cancer

-To help give everybody a fairer chance of better outcomes, Royal London is funding initiatives to tackle cancer inequalities.
+To help give everybody a chance of better outcomes, Royal London is funding initiatives to tackle cancer inequalities.

 Why cancer inequality?

-Cancer Research UK believes improving outcomes in cancers with the poorest survival is critical to achieving its vision for world where everybody lives longer, better lives, free from the fear of cancer.
+Cancer Research UK believes improving outcomes in cancers with the poorest survival is critical to achieving its vision for a world where everybody lives longer, better lives, free from the fear of cancer.

 Our funding